toshipiazza/winmine-trainer/README.md

 also kill the winmine.exe.

 ### How to Build
 Notice!
-Only works on MSVC for now!
+Only works on MSVC (for now)!

 ```
 mkdir build